asjadnaqvi/stata-alluvial/README.md

 Please open an [issue](https://github.com/asjadnaqvi/stata-alluvial/issues) to report errors, feature enhancements, and/or other requests.

-## Versions
+## Change log

 **v1.1 (15 Jan 2023)**
-- Variable labels are no correctly passing to the final graph (requested by Marc Kaulisch and Ana Karen Díaz Méndez.
+- Variable labels are no correctly passing to the final graph (requested by Marc Kaulisch and Ana Karen Díaz Méndez).
 - Weights option added.
-Still in beta so more testing is required.
+Still in beta so more testing is required (requested by Ana Karen Díaz Méndez).
 - `offset` option added to extend the x-axis (requested by Marc Kaulisch).
 - `valcond` is now just a numeric.
 It is assumed that the condition implies `>= <valcond>`.
 - The missing category, enabled using the `showmiss` option, now has its own color (requested by Marc Kaulisch).